Try Whistling This

 Try Whistling This is the debut solo album by the New Zealand singer/songwriter Neil Finn, released in 1998.
 It was produced by Finn, Tchad Blake, Marius De Vries, and Jim Moginie.
 The Japanese version of the album has a bonus track called "Tokyo", which also appears on the UK release of the single "Sinner".
 Special editions of the Australian CD contained a bonus CD with six extra tracks which were used as the B-sides for the singles released from the album.
 The album topped the charts in Australia and New Zealand, and also reached the top five of the UK Albums Chart.

+Finn said a key inspiration for the album was the Beck album Mutations.
+He said: "I wasn't pretending to make a record like that, but I did like the fact that he was using computers and loops yet somehow it sounded like a garage band—there's a real skill to that."

 Critical reception

 The Guardian wrote that Finn's "eternally yearning tones set him apart from other melodic late-thirtysomethings—though he also happens to write lovely, inexplicably underrated songs."